Geneva Karr

 Geneva Karr (born 1992/1993) is a Mexican drag performer based in the United States (under DACA) who competed on season 16 of RuPaul's Drag Race.

 Early life

 Geneva Karr was born in the Mexican state of Tamaulipas.
-She immigrated to the United States when she was 7 with her parents and brother.
-She and fellow season 16 queen Xunami Muse, who's originally from Panama, are DACA kids.
+He immigrated to the United States when he was 7 with his parents and brother.
+He and fellow season 16 queen Xunami Muse, who's originally from Panama, are DACA kids.
 Karr started doing drag in Brownsville and other neighboring cities and towns like McAllen, Weslaco, and Houston, Texas.

 Career

 Geneva Karr is a drag performer who competed on season 16 of RuPaul's Drag Race.
-She is the first Mexico-born contestant on the show, as well as the first to represent the Rio Grande Valley.
+He is the first Mexico-born contestant on the show, as well as the first to represent the Rio Grande Valley.

 Personal life

 Geneva Karr is based in Brownsville, Texas.